-8. The memory system of claim 1, further comprising at least first and second memory processing cores associated 25 with each memory vault, wherein the memory system is configured to enable execution of a later procedure call by a first memory processing core before execution of an earlier procedure call by a second memory processing core.
+8. The memory system of claim 1, further comprising at least first and second memory processing cores associated with each memory vault, wherein the memory system is configured to enable execution of instructions associated with a later message from the host processor by a first memory processing core before execution of instructions associated with an earlier message from the host processor by a second memory processing core.